Genealogy in San Rufo

 S. MARIA MAGGIORE – Via Mazzini

-For our experience, if you plan to come here to visit San Rufo, we always suggest to start the research months before the arrival.
+From our experience, if you plan to visit San Rufo we always recommend starting the research months before your arrival.
+This way you avoid spending your holidays in offices or churches dealing with bureaucracy.

 She was born in 1901 and I think he was born in 1899.
 Their parents were Michael Errico and Maria Zito Errico.
 Other siblings were Anna Ganielo, Michael Errico, and Theresa Errico.
 Their grandparents were Michael Zito and Rosina Dodatti Zito.